wp-plugins/s2bd-bridge/readme.txt

 == Installation ==

-1. Open `wp-content/plugins` Folder
+1. Open wp-content/plugins folder
-2. Put: `Folder: s2bd-bridge`
+2. Put s2bd-bridge folder
-3. Go to `wp-admin and activate `S2BD Bridge` Plugin
+3. Go to wp-admin, in your dashboard, and activate S2BD Bridge Plugin
-4. Rename `htaccess.txt` to `.htaccess` file in `Folder: wp-content/plugins/s2bd-bridge`
+4. Rename htaccess.txt to .htaccess file in folder: wp-content/plugins/s2bd-bridge
-5. Go to `wp-admin -> S2BD Bridge` to configure the S2BD Bridge options.
+5. Go to wp-admin, in your dashboard, then S2BD Bridge menu to configure the S2BD Bridge options.

 == Upgrading ==

-1. Deactivate `S2BD Bridge` Plugin
+1. Deactivate S2BD Bridge plugin in your dashboard
-2. Open `wp-content/plugins` Folder
+2. Open wp-content/plugins folder
-3. Put/Overwrite: `Folder: s2bd-bridge`
+3. Put/Overwrite s2bd-bridge folder
-4. Go to `wp-admin and reactivate `S2BD Bridge` Plugin
+4. Go to wp-admin, in your dashboard, and reactivate S2BD Bridge plugin
-5. Go to `wp-admin -> S2BD Bridge` to re-configure the database options.
+5. Go to wp-admin, in your dashboard, then S2BD Bridge menu to re-configure the database options.

 == Frequently Asked Questions ==

-= not yet =

 not yet.